Thornrose/learning-typescript/notes/01-intro.md

 - you usually want to avoid using `any`
 - using `noImplicitAny` (in config?) "to flag any implicit `any` as an error."

+## Functions
+- always define types for variables passed to functions
+- seems like return value is inferred?
+UPDATE: it is, but there's more to it if you want to typecheck return values
+- as anticipated, `let/const` changing to `var` CAN be addressed in config
+-

 ## New keywords
 - union
 - interface